cakephp/docs/en/controllers/middleware.rst

 Middleware Protocol
 -------------------

-While not a formal interface, Middleware do have a soft-interface or protocol.
+While not a formal interface (yet), Middleware do have a soft-interface or protocol.
 The protocol is as follows:

 #.
 Middleware much implement ``__invoke($request, $response, $next)``.